gowthamlakshman94/Canteen-Automation-System/README.md

 ### Notes:
 - Ensure the frontend, backend, and database are running in the same Docker network (`app-network`) to allow seamless communication between them.
 - You can customize database credentials and configurations by modifying the Docker run commands.
+- Users can access the admin console of the app using the url http://<your_url>/admin.html

 Feel free to open an issue if you encounter any problems, or contribute to the project by submitting a pull request!